- there is an oncoming vehicle within 500 feet of the driver, or

 A defense attorney would attempt to obtain surveillance video of the incident and find eyewitnesses to show that the defendant either dimmed the high beams when necessary or was not close enough to other vehicles to require dimming.
-As long as the prosecutor cannot prove beyond a reasonable doubt that the defendant violated NRS 484D.215, the case should be dropped.
+As long as the judge does not find by a preponderance of the evidence that the defendant violated NRS 484D.215, the case should be dropped.

 2.2.
 The driver behaved reasonably in an emergency